AlisCode/Japronthost/README.md

 # Japronthost

 Japronthost is a tiny module for [Japronto](https://github.com/squeaky-pl/japronto), that makes it really simple to setup a tiny FTP-Like service on a server.
+Japronthost basically setup your Japronto Application's router to respond to HTTP GET requests, returning the file you want to access.

 ---------------